justinyang333/Stock-Prediction-Project/README.md

 ## Project Introduction and Background

 It's very difficult for hedge funds and day traders to outperform the market (i.e. stable index funds) over a long time.
-Stock market accessibility is increasing with technologies like Robinhood, TD Ameritrade, Bitwallet, etc. Accurate predictions of the stock market can assist in education and help advise important financial planning and decisions for companies and individuals.
+Stock market public accessibility is increasing with technologies like Robinhood, TD Ameritrade, Bitwallet, etc becoming more relevant.
+Accurate predictions of the stock market can assist in education and help advise important financial planning and decisions for companies and individuals alike.

 ---